-AirMap contains an OBS Hold feature to help you navigate along a radial from a location.
+AirMap contains an OBS Hold feature to help you navigate along a pilot-selected radial to or from a location.
 You must first turn on navigation to a location before you can access OBS Hold.
-While running a route or navigating to a waypoint, you launch OBS Hold from the HSI Page; just press the right or left arrow to initiate it.
+While running a route or navigating to a waypoint, you launch OBS Hold from the Navigation Page; just press the right or left arrow to initiate it.